tarantool/doc/doc/reference/reference_sql/sql_user_guide.rst

 From VARBINARY to UUID is allowed only if the value is 16 bytes long, as in ``X'8e3b281b78ad4410bfe954806a586a90'``. |br|

 The chart does not show To|From SCALAR because the conversions depend on the type of the value, not the type of the column definition.
 Explicit cast to SCALAR is always allowed.

+The chart does not show To|From ARRAY or MAP or ANY because almost no conversions are possible.
+Explicit cast to ANY, or casting any value to its original data type, is legal, but that is all.
+This is a slight change: before Tarantool version 2.10-beta2, it was legal to cast such values as VARBINARY.
+It is still possible to use arguments with these types in :ref:`QUOTE <sql_function_quote>` functions, which is a way to convert them to STRINGs.

 ..  note::